meilisearch/demo-movies/README.md

 To connect to your own Meilisearch instance, two environment variables should be provided:

-- `HOST`: the URL of your Meilisearch instance.
+- `MEILISEARCH_HOST`: the URL of your Meilisearch instance
-- `API_KEY`: an API key with at least search rights.
+- `MEILISEARCH_API_KEY`: an API key with at least search rights

 You can use an `.env` file to provide the environement variables.
 An example can be found inside the `.env.example` file.